 - inconsistent numerals

 - unstable fonts

 Book shepherding is not a stage or type of editing but an end-to-end service in either a publishing house or by a publishing service provider.
-Especially with the rise of self-publishing, book shepherds are in demand since they guide your book through all the stages of the publishing process.
-They might not hold the designation of editor as it is traditionally known but many experienced editors have acted as book shepherds apart from taking on the roles of developmental editor, line editor and copyeditor.
+Especially with the rise of self-publishing, book shepherds are in demand since they guide your book through all the publishing process stages.
+They might not hold the designation of an editor as it is traditionally known.
+Many experienced editors have acted as book shepherds apart from taking on the developmental editor, line editor, and copyeditor’s roles.
 It all depends on what you are looking for.

-Book shepherds are involved in all the stages of self-publishing from developmental editing to applying for an ISBN number to working with the book designer for your book cover to choosing the right paper for your budget.
+Book shepherds are involved in self-publishing stages, from developmental editing to applying for an ISBN to working with the book designer for your book cover to choosing the right paper for your budget.